phungtrihai/Dataprojects/SQL/8Weekchallenge/Week3/Answer.md

 | ---------- |
 | 9          |

-Step: Create Common table expression that have customer id, start date when plan_id = 0 and the date they end.
+*=> Approach: Churned straight after free trial mean that churned date minus free trial date = 7*

 **6./ What is the number and percentage of customer plans after their initial free trial?**